a2geek/scullion/README.md

     Task Options:
-      -e, --env=                    Load configuration from environment variable (default: SCULLION_TASKS) -f, --file=                   Read configuration from given file
+      -e, --env=                    Load configuration from environment variable (default: SCULLION_TASKS) -f, --file=                   Read configuration from given file --dry-run                 Perform a dry run and log actions that would be taken

     Worker Pools:
           --worker-org-pool=        Set the number of organization workers in the pool (default: 1) [$WORKER_ORG_POOL]